ftg-iran/aip-persian/3. Asyncio Walk-Through/README.md

 3. We can, however, still cancel() a task, which will raise CancelledError inside the underlying coroutine.

 ### Create a Task?
 Ensure a Future?
-Make Up Your Mind!
+Make Up Your Mind

 TODO: internal link